smcclatchy/exp-design/_episodes/02-better-design.md

 For example, the mass of one kilogram is defined by the International Prototype Kilogram, a cylinder composed of platinum and iridium.
 Copies of this prototype kilogram are distributed worldwide and are regularly compared to the prototype to ensure the standard of a kilogram.
 None of the copies of the prototype measure precisely the same despite careful storage and handling.
 The reasons for this variation in measurements is not known.

 Systematic error or bias, in contrast, does not center around the mean.
 Larger sample sizes don't affect or correct for systematic bias.
 As an example, a bathroom scale might be calibrated so that measurements are consistently too high or too low.

-### Confounding factors
-Confounding factors, or confounders, are a third factor influencing the relationship between independent and dependent variables.
-A confounder is a variable not unaccounted for, yet one that exerts either a small or large effect on a dependent (response) variable.
-Such variables increase variance and bias in the study.
-For example, one design for the Salk polio vaccine trials considered vaccinating only those children whose parents consented to the vaccination, and leaving children from non-consenting parents as an unvaccinated control group.
-However, wealthier parents were more likely to consent to vaccinating their children, so socioeconomic status would have been introduced as a confounding factor.
-The effect of socioeconomic status would have confounded or "mixed up" the effect of the treatment (the vaccination).
-In another example, a study that only investigates the effect of activity level (active versus sedentary) on weight of mice excludes several factors that are known to affect weight.
-These missing factors (such as, age and sex) are confounding variables.
-Age and sex both have an effect on weight that is unaccounted for by the study; thus, the variation attributed to activity level cannot be accurately measured because of the lack of accounting for the variance known to be associated with the missing (confounding) variables.

 > ## Discussion
 > Think about the following questions and perhaps jot down some notes.
 Pair up with a